OBDS-Training/OBDS_Precourse_Setup/README.md

-# OBDS_Overview
+# Welcome to the OBDS_Overview repository

 This repository documents instructions and links to various materials for participants to the OBDS training programme, to set up their computer prior to the course.

 ## Pre-course setup instructions

-You will need to have a few different software packages installed on your computer and user accounts set up, you might already have some of these things installed, so only install those that you know you don't.
+You will need to have a few different software packages installed on your computer and user accounts set up.
+You might already have some of these things installed, so only install those that you know you do not have already.

 - Accounts to setup:
     - CGAT server account